ZIP: Scalable Crowd Counting via Zero-Inflated Poisson Modeling: Experiments

-In this subsection, we empirically validate the effectiveness of our proposed EBC-ZIP framework by comparing it against several strong baselines, including BL \cite{ma2019bayesian}, DMCount \cite{wang2020distribution}, and EBC \cite{ma2024clip}.
-For a fair comparison, we adopt a consistent encoder-decoder architecture based on VGG19 \cite{simonyan2014very}.
-Before proceeding to the comparison, we first determine the optimal value of the weighting parameter $\omega$ in Eq.\eqref{eqn:total_loss}, which balances the cross-entropy term and other two terms.
-To this end, we evaluate the VGG19-based model under various settings of $\omega$ on the ShanghaiTech B dataset and report the results in Fig.\ref{fig:omega}.
-As illustrated, the model achieves the best MAE and RMSE when $\omega = 0.75$, and the lowest NAE when $\omega = 1.00$.
-In our subsequent comparisons, we fix $\omega = 1.00$ to prioritize NAE, due to its robustness to varying crowd densities.
+We first determine the optimal value of the weighting parameter $\omega$ in Eq.\eqref{eqn:total_loss}, which balances the cross-entropy term and other two terms.
+To this end, we evaluate the VGG19-based encoder-decoder model under various settings of $\omega$ on the ShanghaiTech B dataset and report the results in Fig.~\ref{fig:omega}.
+As illustrated, the model achieves the lowest MAE (6.03) when $\omega = 1.00$, and thus, we fix $\omega = 1.00$ at this value for all subsequent experiments.

-To validate the effectiveness of the proposed ZIP NLL loss, we conduct an ablation study where we replace the ZIP NLL component in the total loss function~\eqref{eqn:total_loss} with several commonly used alternatives, including MAE, DMCount \cite{wang2020distribution}, and Poisson NLL.
+To validate the effectiveness of the proposed ZIP NLL loss, we conduct an ablation study where we replace the ZIP NLL component in the total loss function in Eq.~\eqref{eqn:total_loss} with several commonly used alternatives, including MAE, MSE, DMCount \cite{wang2020distribution}, and Poisson NLL.
 Other components in the loss function, such as the cross-entropy loss and the count loss, are kept unchanged.
 All models are trained using the same VGG19-based architecture under identical settings.
 The evaluation results on ShanghaiTech B are presented in Table~\ref{tab:loss_reg}.
-As shown, our ZIP NLL achieves the lowest MAE (6.36) and NAE (5.00\%), and performs competitively in RMSE (10.32), demonstrating its effectiveness in enhancing counting accuracy while maintaining robust distribution modeling.
+As shown, our ZIP NLL achieves the lowest MAE (6.03), RMSE (9.95) and NAE (4.99\%), demonstrating its effectiveness in enhancing counting accuracy while maintaining robust distribution modeling.

-Finally, we compare EBC-ZIP framework with several existing methods on the four benchmarks, shown in Table~\ref{tab:comparison_loss}.
-Our approach sets a new state-of-the-art on ShanghaiTech B, UCF-QNRF and NWPU-Crowd.
-It also achieves the lowest MAE and the second lowest RMSE on ShanghaiTech A. Notably, when compared directly with its EBC baseline, our EBC-ZIP model demonstrates significant performance gains across all datasets, reducing the MAE by a margin of 3.2\% to 10.0\%. hese improvements validate the efficacy of incorporating zero-inflated Poisson regression for crowd counting.